MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-jobs.md

 ---
 ## To set up prices for job items
 You can set up specific prices for items for a job.
-You use the **Job Item Prices** page to do this.
+You use the **Job Item Prices** page to do this. <!--I can't find this page.
+Is this removed if the new experience is turned on?-->

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Jobs**, and then choose the related link.
 2. Select the relevant job, and then choose the **Item** action.